-- a) Manufacturing activities involving Infusion may be principally permitted subject to issuance of a Zoning Clearance Certificate and Coastal Development Permit within the CG, ML, MG zones, and the MC zone as an Interim Use. - b) Manufacturing activities which exclusively involve Infusion may be principally permitted in all zones which permit Cottage Industry activities, when in compliance with all performance standards found within 45.1.3, or with a Special Permit pursuant to 45.1.4.
+- a) Manufacturing activities involving Infusion may be principally permitted subject to issuance of a Zoning Clearance Certificate within the CH, C-2, C-3, MB, ML, and MH zones, as well as the U zoning district, when accompanied by a Commercial or Industrial land use designation, or where previously developed for a lawful industrial or commercial use. - b) Manufacturing activities which exclusively involve Infusion may be principally permitted in all zones which permit Cottage Industry activities, when in compliance with all performance standards found within 45.1.3, or with a Special Permit pursuant to 45.1.4.